jacob-swanson/personal-site/_posts/2020-06-21-windows-fresh-install.md

 * [WinDirStat](https://windirstat.net/download.html)

 Other software is installed on an as-needed basis.
-I don’t try to install everything I had before I reinstalled.
+I don't try to install everything I had before I reinstalled.
 Some of these include:

 * [Cura](https://ultimaker.com/software/ultimaker-cura)